navipartner/docs/content/en/docs/np_pay/how-to/emergency_sale/index.md

     ![emergency_9](Images/emergency_9.png)

 6. Choose a payment method and complete the transaction.
-   If the sufficient amount has been paid, the user is prompted with the End of Sale pop-up window.
+   If the sufficient amount has been paid, the **End of Sale** pop-up window is displayed.

     ![emergency_11](Images/emergency_11.png)